Menendez brothers face parole hearings after decades in prison for parents' 1989 murders

 LA County District Attorney Nathan Hochman said ahead of the parole hearings that he opposes parole for the brothers because they have “not demonstrated full insight into their crimes," comparing them to Sirhan.
 Newsom denied him parole in January 2022 because of his “deficient insight."

-Erik and Lyle's college degrees, participation in volunteer programs and support groups, and the fact that Lyle has not been in a single fight in prison are all positive factors for their release, he said.
+Erik and Lyle's college degrees, participation in volunteer programs and support groups, plus the fact that Lyle has not been in a single fight in prison, are all positive factors for their release, Beckman said.

 But recent rules violations could have major consequences for the brothers.
 In May, Hochman revealed details from a confidential risk assessment report that said Lyle was cited for having a cellphone several times in 2024, and Erik was found with a cellphone this January.